Antipodes: Non-stop antipodal flights by commercial aircraft (scheduled)

-In 2019, Qantas completed separate non-stop flights taking 19–20 hours to encompass the 16,013 km from New York and 17,016 km from London, both to Sydney, Australia with a limit of 49 passengers on the Boeing 787 Dreamliner and who underwent medical tests on the flight.
+In 2019, Qantas completed separate non-stop flights taking 19–20 hours to encompass the 16,013 km (9950 miles) from New York and 17,016 km (10,573 miles) from London, both to Sydney, Australia with a limit of 49 passengers on the Boeing 787 Dreamliner and who underwent medical tests on the flight.
 The London-Sydney direct routes are said to be the world's most profitable ultra-long haul flights annually.
-Future flights for the same pair of experiments are currently put on hold due to global travel restrictions throughout the COVID-19 pandemic.
+Their plans for the same pair of experiments were quickly put on hold due to global travel restrictions throughout the COVID-19 pandemic.

 Non-stop antipodal flights by commercial aircraft (chartered)

 In March 2021, a Comlux 787-8, registered P4-787, flew a non-scheduled (chartered), non-stop flight from Seoul Incheon to Buenos Aires, which are nearly antipodal points.
 This set a new record for the longest commercial non-stop flight with paying passengers, covering 19483 km in 20 hours 19 minutes.

-The business jet variant of the Airbus A350, the ACJ350, which entered into service in 2020, has a range of 20,550 km, enabling it to operate between any two available antipodes.
+The business jet variant of the Airbus A350, the ACJ350, which entered into service in 2020, has a range of 20,550 km (12,770 miles), enabling it to operate between any two available antipodes.
 As of September 2021, there are three ACJ350s now in service globally.
 The owner of the first ACJ350, the German Government, has already taken it on a close to antipodal flight with a flight from Cologne, Germany to Canberra, Australia in November 2020.
-The upcoming Boeing business jet variant, the BBJ 777-8, will also have an antipodal reach with its published range of 21,570 km.
-Both aforementioned variants from Airbus and Boeing are the first aircraft designed to handle flights exceeding the Earth's average antipodal distance of 20,000 km.
+The upcoming Boeing business jet variant, the BBJ 777-8, will also have an antipodal reach with its published range of 21,570 km (13,403 miles).
+Both aforementioned variants from Airbus and Boeing are the first aircraft designed to handle flights exceeding the Earth's average antipodal distance of 20,000 km (12,420 miles).